 About the Market

 The Houston Ballet Nutcracker Market started in 1981 as a new way to raise funds for the Houston Ballet, and it quickly became one of the largest and most popular fundraising events in Houston.
-Ten percent of all merchant sales made at the market benefit the Houston Ballet and its many programs.
+Eleven percent of all merchant sales made at the market (plus admission and special event ticket proceeds) benefit the Houston Ballet and its many programs.

 Housed at NRG Center—the same location where the Houston Livestock Show and Rodeo is held—the market has rows upon rows of merchandise and food for sale.
 The event sees more than 100,000 shoppers over the course of just four days in mid-November and features nearly 300 vendors, each offering unique and interesting items for sale.